 The chocolate only adds 0.5 grams of sugar per cookie.
 So, even with the dark chocolate, each cookie has less than a gram of sugar!
 Two great, fair-trade options are Divine and Equal Exchange.
 You’d use one square of either of those brands on each cookie.

-Now, although these cookies are pretty darn GOOD for you—boasting 3.7 grams of protein per cookie and plenty of healthy fats—I suggest still eating them as a treat.
+Now, although these peanut butter cookies are pretty darn GOOD for you—boasting 3.7 grams of protein per cookie and plenty of healthy fats—I suggest still eating them as a treat.
 The sweetness still triggers the dopamine centers of our brain, which can make us want MORE sweetness.

 The intent of creating and sharing this recipe is to offer you a treat that you can feel good about from a health standpoint, that doesn’t trigger your insulin system and that tastes AH-mazing.
 And, even if you decided to use sugar in this recipe—like rapadura or coconut sugar—there would be less than 4 grams of sugar per cookie.
 This recipe has you covered!